 Step 1: We Train You

 Join the FP Webinar Today!
-January is the perfect time to make a change and do something new!
+The winter months are the perfect time to make a change and do something new.
+By getting trained now, you have the opportunity to gather student leaders and start a First Priority Club this spring!
 We want for us to have the time to answer your questions specific to your school, so space is limited to the first 10 people to register.
 Cost is only $10!!
 Get in before they fill up.
 What do you get for the $10?

 - We will help you to see how a united Church effort in the school will change school culture.
 You will see the school as a mission field and the Christian Students as missionaries.
 The first step in life-change is always how we think about something.